 INTRODUCTION

 A diabetes mellitus (DM) epidemic is underway; in 2019, approximately 463 million people worldwide were estimated to have DM, and half of those cases were considered undiagnosed.
 By 2045, the prevalence is expected to increase to 700 million cases[1-3].
 In Poland, around 3.5 million people (9.1% of the total population) suffer from DM[4].
 Roughly 30% of patients with type 1 DM (DM1) and 40% with type 2 DM (DM2) develop a serious complication of the small renal vessels: diabetic kidney disease (DKD)[5,6].
-The occurrence of DKD considerably worsens the long-term prognosis — the risk of premature death in end-stage kidney disease (ESKD) patients requiring renal replacement therapy (RRT) is 18-fold greater than that in the general population[7].
+The occurrence of DKD considerably worsens the long-term prognosis — the risk of premature death in end-stage kidney disease (ESKD) patients requiring renal replacement therapy (RRT) is 18-fold greater than in the general population[7].
 Understandably, DKD is the strongest single predictor of death in a diabetic patient[8].
 It is estimated that the number of DKD-associated deaths in DM patients increased by 94% from 1990 to 2012[9].
 The recognized risk factors for DKD are hyperglycemia, acute kidney injury, hypertension, and obesity; however, age, gender, race, and family history are also influential factors[10].

 Both clinical and epidemiological studies on DKD show a familial association of the disease[11-13], suggesting that heredity plays an important role in its development.
 Investigators aiming to elucidate the genetic basis of DKD have used two different approaches: candidate gene studies (CGS) and genome-wide association studies (GWAS).
 During the last two decades, CGS have tested more than 150 loci for their potential relationship with the renal complications of DM[14-16] and have reported an association between several single-nucleotide polymorphisms (SNPs) and albuminuria, glomerular filtration rate (GFR), DKD, and ESKD in both DM1 and DM2 patients.
 The majority of the proteins encoded by these genes are components of nephron (glomerulus, epithelium, and ion channels), but some are related to the extracellular matrix, immune response, phagocytosis, and cell migration[17].
 During the last decade, GWAS have replaced CGS as the study method of choice.
 The results of GWAS have confirmed some of the CGS findings and have also revealed new associations[18,19].
 These initial findings must be corroborated in replication studies in different populations.